 Notes

-• Wash your hands before beginning the dredging process.
+• Wet your hands before forming the rice balls, and again before dredging.
+This will help prevent sticking.
 It helps to use one hand for the flour and the other for the egg and Panko, so you’ll only have one “sticky” hand.

 Nutrition